 Best Loose: Hourglass Cosmetics Veil Translucent Setting Powder

 Hourglass Veil is an ultra-fine loose powder that goes on smooth, absorbs oil, and blurs the appearance of pores, fine lines, and more.
-It's also made with light-reflecting particles, which provide a radiant finish without all the shine.
+It's also made with light-reflecting particles, which provide a radiant finish without the shine.

 Best Pressed: IT Cosmetics Bye Bye Pores Pressed Setting Powder